-The transformation into motherhood is such an incredibly powerful journey and postpartum recovery happens in layers and is multidimensional.
+The transformation into motherhood is such an incredibly powerful journey and your postpartum recovery happens in layers.

-There's a massive hormonal shift as our bodies are transitioning from pregnancy and birth to the 4th trimester, then there is the physical recovery as our body heals, the stress and demands of a newborn, maintaining healthy relationships and trying to get back into pre-baby shape and it can all seem very overwhelming.
+There's a massive hormonal shift as our bodies are transitioning from pregnancy and birth to the 4th trimester, then there is the physical recovery as our body heals, the stress and demands of a newborn, maintaining healthy relationships and trying to get back into pre-baby shape.
+It can all seem very overwhelming.

 Rushing the process could prolong the healing phase or lead to an incomplete recovery.
 But, there are some practical things you can do to help ease the transition and taking the time to implement them will positively affect your health during the 4th trimester and beyond.

-Here are some tips for a holistic approach to your postpartum recovery.
+Here are some simple tips for a holistic approach to your postpartum recovery.

 Nourish Your body

 It goes without saying that good nutrition is key to healing for any kind of recovery, whether childbirth, surgery, or illness.

 Most women lose about 500 mL (half a quart) of blood during and immediately after birth and you will continue to lose blood over the next 4-6 weeks, so during recovery our bodies need to build it back up.